Sport in England: Football

 Manchester United play Arsenal in the 2008–09 Premier League.

-The most popular sport in the UK, association football was first codified in 1863 in London.
+The most popular sport in the UK, football was first codified in 1863 in London.
 It is known in the US and a few other countries as 'soccer.'
 The impetus for this was to unify English public school and university football games.
 There is evidence for refereed, team football games being played in English schools since at least 1581.
 An account of an exclusively kicking football game from Nottinghamshire in the fifteenth century bears striking similarity to football.
 The playing of football in England is documented since at least 1314.
 England is home to the oldest football clubs in the world (dating from at least 1857), the world's oldest competition (the FA Cup founded in 1871) and the first ever football league (1888).
 The modern passing game of football was developed in London in the early 1870s For these reasons England is considered the cradle of the game of football.

 The governing body for football in England is The Football Association which is the oldest football organisation in the world.
 It is responsible for national teams, the recreational game and the main cup competitions.
 They have however lost a significant amount of power to the professional leagues in recent times.

 English football has a league system which incorporates thousands of clubs, and is topped by four fully professional divisions.
 The elite Premier League has 20 teams and is the richest football league in the world.
 The other three fully professional divisions are the run by the English Football League, the oldest league in the world, and include another 72 clubs.
 Annual promotion and relegation operates between these four divisions and also between the lowest of them and lower level or "non-League" football.
 There are a small number of fully professional clubs outside the top four divisions, and many more semi-professional clubs.
 Thus England has over a hundred fully professional clubs in total, which is considerably more than any other country in Europe.